pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.2.15
+January 5, 2023

+- Added the heart/save icon to the List & Saved screens for easier hearting
+- Minor design tweaks
+- Performance improvements (flashlist instead of flatlist)

 ### 5.2.14
 January 3, 2023